Increase 3 times your chances of landing an offer Register ×

 1.1.
 Function of a Consulting Cover Letter

-The basic function of a consulting cover letter, then, is to tell recruiters three things:
+The basic function of a consulting cover letter is to tell recruiters three things:

-As we will see later, a standard management consultant cover letter is broken down into three paragraphs which address each of these issues more-or-less separately.
+As we will see later, a standard management consulting cover letter is broken down into three paragraphs, addressing each of these issues more-or-less separately.

 1.2.
 Motivation